Hans Halvorson Physics, Logic, Philosophy

 Kierkegaard’s grave is in this large, leafy cemetery in Nørrebro — the same cemetery where Hans Christian Andersen is buried, which has its own small irony given the review that opened the seminar.
 The grave is simple.
 The cemetery is used as a neighbourhood park: people bring picnics, children run around, and the graves of the famous and obscure lie side by side.
 It is not a solemn place, which feels right.
 We are at the midpoint of the seminar; this is the moment to sit with the question of what the authorship was for — and what, so far, you think of the answer.

-Wednesday, July 16 — Purity of Heart
+Thursday, July 17 — Purity of Heart and the Direct Voice

 Morning reading